WildernessLabs/Meadow.Foundation/Source/Meadow.Foundation.Peripherals/Motors.Stepper.Em542s/Driver/Readme.md

-# Meadow.Foundation.Motors.Stepper.A4988
+# Meadow.Foundation.Motors.Stepper.Em542s

-**A4988 digital input stepper motor controller**
+**The Leadshine EM542S Stepper Motor Drive**

-The **A4988** library is designed for the [Wilderness Labs](www.wildernesslabs.co) Meadow .NET IoT platform and is part of [Meadow.Foundation](https://developer.wildernesslabs.co/Meadow/Meadow.Foundation/).
+The **Em542s** library is designed for the [Wilderness Labs](www.wildernesslabs.co) Meadow .NET IoT platform and is part of [Meadow.Foundation](https://developer.wildernesslabs.co/Meadow/Meadow.Foundation/).

 The **Meadow.Foundation** peripherals library is an open-source repository of drivers and libraries that streamline and simplify adding hardware to your C# .NET Meadow IoT application.